You’re officially retired.

 Good health can also leave you in better physical condition in the event that you want to continue working past your formal retirement age.
 The state of your health in retirement has clear financial implications.

 Investing in your health will mean adopting better lifestyle habits now.
-Take the time to make better nutritional choices, to incorporate regular exercise into your routine, to lose a few pounds if you need to, and to give up negative health habits, like cigarette smoking or excess consumption of alcohol.
+Take the time to make better nutritional choices, incorporate regular exercise into your routine, lose a few pounds if you need to, and give up negative health habits, like cigarette smoking or excess consumption of alcohol.

 9. Consider Purchasing an Annuity

 It seems that every financial journalist and fee-only advisor I come across hates annuities, but unfortunately, many of them don’t understand them well enough to be giving advice on them.

 I admit that annuities can be very confusing, but they also offer some very attractive income benefits that will prevent you from outliving your money – guaranteed.
 Show me a stock or a mutual fund that can promise that.

 Immediate annuities, indexed annuities, and certain variable annuities offer income benefits that can either be set up to pay for an individual or a couple (for a joint payout, the benefit is usually lower).
 How much you get all depends on the insurance company, type of annuity, amount you have to invest, and when you start taking the money.